 In September 2022, a Partnership was formed between three academies within The Cam Academy Trust - Gamlingay Village Primary, Everton Heath Primary School and Offord Primary School.
 The vision of this partnership is: working together to influence and inspire outstanding education through an agreed educational philosophy, enabling progression for all.

-The respective authority of GVP is the board of trustees of CAM Trust.
-Responsibilities are delegated to the Local Governing Board in line with the Trust Scheme of Delegation.
+The board of trustees of The Cam Academy Trust delegate responsibilities for our schools to a Local Governing Body in line with the Trust's Scheme of Delegation.

-The LGB both challenges and supports the Headteacher to facilitate pupil progress and to ensure the ethos and values of the school continue to align with those of the Trust.
+The Governing Body both challenges and supports the Headteachers to improve pupils' progress and to ensure the ethos and values of each school continues to align with those of the Trust.

 The governors sign an annual register disclosing any pecuniary interests they may have.
 Each meeting agenda requires all attendees to disclose any pecuniary interests related to agenda items to be discussed.

 The full register is available to view on request at the school office.

 Further information on the Board of Trustees and the way the Trust is governed is available on the Trust website www.catrust.co.uk